hrtywhy/hrtywhy.github.io/_posts/2024-12-24-streamlining-digital-forensics.markdown

 ### Basic Host Information

-Windows 7 Ultimate - version 6.1 (Build 7601) was installed
+Host compromised was built with Windows 7 Ultimate - version 6.1 (Build 7601)
 ![alt text](/images/image-4.png)

 We can see that Windows Defender Startup is set to Manual & Firewall is not enabled and indicated with score Suspicious